Blue Eyed Mama | Family Recipes, Crafts & Homeschool Ideas

 We are all allowed our little delusions 🙂

-Anway, on to the Raven…
+Anyway, on to the Raven…

-Making a Raven
+Making a DIY Raven Craft

 Looking back, I would probably put a little newspaper into the bag to help shape it, but overall, the project came out great.